TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 * Direction is very important.
 The long leg goes in the hole marked +.
 * You never need to bend out the LED legs, they always go into two pins next to each other.
 * The LEDs have flat tops which should be flush with the panel.
 Use a piece of tape or blu-tack to line them up before soldering, and check twice before cutting off the legs.
-* NB: from 2025 onwards, kits include three tiny plastic spacers to go on the three left-hand LEDs in Computer.
-These can protect the legs of those LEDs from short-circuits caused by stray patch cables.
-[How to install the LED spacers](#building-computer)
+* NB: from 2025, kits include three tiny plastic spacers to protect the legs of Computer LEDs.
+[How to install the LED spacers](#building-computer).

 {% include linkedHeading.html heading="Understanding sockets" level=3 %}
 * The Workshop System has two types of sockets: Black sockets which are mono, and green sockets which are stereo.